What is CIRS caused by?

 The only test you should use for mold are a qPCR (quantitative polymerase chain reaction) or NGS (next generation sequencing).
 These two tests use an electrostatic cloth for dust collection.
 You will send this cloth to a qualified laboratory for analysis.

 Air sampling for mold is useless.
 This is because mycotoxins settle on surfaces.
 It is incredibly rare for mycotoxins to be circulating through the air at the time of an air sample.
 Also, an air sample will only test less than 0.1% of the air in your home.
-This is not a good representative of your entire home environment.
+This is not a good representation of your entire home environment.

 Beyond Mold: Causes of CIRS